Code-domain NOMA in Massive MIMO: When is it Needed?: Performance evaluation

 \subsubsection{Varying number of UEs}

 We now consider the case in which the number of active UEs, $K$, in each cell increases.
-For an overall evaluation, we display the SE performance in both underloaded and overloaded regimes, i.e. $K$ ranges from 16 to 128 while the number of BS antennas is kept fixed with $M=64$.} Similarly to Fig.~\ref{fig:UL_fixedK}, we assume that the UEs are located close to each other.
-Unlike Fig.~\ref{fig:UL_fixedK}, however, we assume that they are equally distributed in four distinct circle clusters with radius $r = 20$ m, which have $K/4$ UEs each and are randomly deployed in each cell.
+For an overall evaluation, we display the SE performance in both underloaded and overloaded regimes, i.e. $K$ ranges from 16 to 128, while the number of BS antennas is kept fixed at $M=64$.
+Similarly to Fig.~\ref{fig:UL_fixedK}, we assume that the UEs are located close to each other.
+Unlike Fig.~\ref{fig:UL_fixedK}, however, we assume that they are equally distributed in four distinct circle clusters with radius $r = 20$ m, that have $K/4$ UEs each, and are randomly deployed in each cell.
 This implies that the UEs are already grouped into $G=4$ groups per cell.
 Spreading signatures of length $N = K/4$ are assigned to the $K/4$ UEs in each group.
 Orthogonal spreading signatures are adopted.
-Similar to Fig.~\ref{fig:UL_fixedK}, this might be a quite challenging setup for conventional mMIMO due to the insufficient spatial resolution of a planar BS array with 64 antennas.
-We compare classical mMIMO and mMIMO-NOMA with and without grouping-based signature assignment.
-The average sum SE in the UL and DL is shown in Fig.~\ref{SE_funcOfK_multicell}.
-With mMIMO-NOMA without grouping, the spreading sequences are randomly assigned to the UEs in the cell; this means that UEs in the same group can be assigned to the same spreading sequence.
-The result show that mMIMO-NOMA with proper assignment of sequences performs well in both UL and DL, particularly when using MMSE combining/precoding. mMIMO-NOMA with grouping achieves higher SE than classical mMIMO already with $K=16$, and the gap slightly increases as $K$ gets larger.
-With $K=32$, the SE gain is $20\%$ in the UL and $40\%$ in the DL. { The constant gap between mMIMO-NOMA with grouping and classical mMIMO for both UL and DL keeps remained in the overloaded regime, i.e. when $K>M, M =64$.} The reason is that mMIMO-NOMA achieves a roughly constant sum SE as $K$ increases, while the SE reduces with $K$ for classical mMIMO due to the lack of favorable propagation conditions.
-The SE reduction is larger in the DL than in the UL, which might be due to the suboptimality of MMSE precoding and equal DL power allocation.
+This might be a quite challenging setup for conventional mMIMO due to the insufficient spatial resolution of a planar BS array with 64 antennas.

+We compare classical mMIMO and mMIMO-NOMA with and without grouping-based signature assignment. { The average sum SE as a function of number of UEs $K$ is shown in the UL (Fig.~\ref{fig:SE_UL}) and DL (Fig.~\ref{fig:SE_DL}).
+With mMIMO-NOMA without grouping, the spreading sequences are randomly assigned to the UEs in the cell; this means that UEs in the same group can be assigned to the same spreading sequence.} The result shows that mMIMO-NOMA with proper assignment of sequences performs well in both UL and DL, in particular when using MMSE combining/precoding. mMIMO-NOMA with grouping achieves higher SE than classical mMIMO already with $K=16$, and the gap slightly increases as $K$ gets larger.
+With $K=32$, the SE gain is $20\%$ in the UL and $40\%$ in the DL. { The constant gap between mMIMO-NOMA with grouping and classical mMIMO for both UL and DL { remains in the overloaded regime}, i.e. when $K>M, M =64$.} {The reason is that mMIMO-NOMA achieves a roughly constant sum SE as $K$ increases, while it reduces for classical mMIMO due to the lack of favorable propagation conditions.
+The SE reduction is larger in the DL than in the UL, which might be due to the suboptimality of MMSE precoding and equal DL power allocation.}